raynaluzier/packer-plugin-artifactory/.web-docs/components/data-source/download_other/README.md

 # JFrog Artifactory Data Source

 The Artifactory data source is used to download any supporting artifacts that go with a given image file (type OVA, OVF, or VMTX).
-This could be scripts, metadata, documents, etc. No files files are converted or imported into vCenter as part of this.
+This could be scripts, metadata, documents, other image file types, or image files that shouldn't be converted. **No files files are converted or imported into vCenter as part of this.**

 This data source differs from the `artifactory-import` data source in that the `artifactory-import` process is used to download OVA, OVF, or VMTX files which are comprised of one or more specific files, depending on the image type.
 Depending on the image type, the associated files are determined, validated, and optionally downloaded before being converted to VMX, imported into vCenter, and marked as a VM Template.